Standards

 3. a representative number of countertops and installed cabinets.

-5. walls, doors and ceilings separating the habitable spaces and the garage.
+5. gas proofing of walls, doors and ceilings separating the habitable spaces and the garage.

 12.2 THE INSPECTOR IS NOT REQUIRED TO: